 LESSON PLANS, ACTIVITIES, AND ARTICLES

-💻 Rosh Hashanah Simanim Padlet –This interactive, collaborative digital activity reviews the symbolic foods eaten on Rosh Hashanah and their meanings and includes instructions for adaptions for both elementary and middle school students.
-From The Lookstein Center.
+Rosh Hashanah Simanim Padlet – This interactive, collaborative digital activity reviews the symbolic foods eaten on Rosh Hashanah and their meanings and includes instructions for adaptions for both elementary and middle school students.
+By The Lookstein Center.

-💻 Yom Kippur Tefillah: A Discussion Guide – This lesson for middle and high school students explores common feelings that are felt by children (and adults) during Yom Kippur davening in an open and non-judgmental way.
-From The Lookstein Center.
+Yom Kippur Tefillah: A Discussion Guide – This lesson for middle and high school students explores common feelings that are felt by children (and adults) during Yom Kippur services in an open and non-judgmental way.
+By The Lookstein Center.

-💻 Teshuvah: A Discussion Guide – This lesson explores the Jewish approach to repentance, drawing on Rambam’s Hilchot Teshuvah.
+Teshuvah: A Discussion Guide – This lesson explores the Jewish approach to repentance, drawing on Rambam’s Hilchot Teshuvah.
 Included are hands-on activities for younger and older students that deal with guilt and apology.
-From The Lookstein Center.
+By The Lookstein Center.

 Sefer Yonah – This three-part lesson plan for high school students explores the argument between Yonah and God.
-From The Lookstein Center.
+By The Lookstein Center.

-High Holidays Classroom Activities – These classroom activities and discussion points for Rosh Hashanah and Yom Kippur can contribute to lessons elementary through high school.
-From the Jewish Agency.
+High Holidays Classroom Activities – These classroom activities and discussion points for Rosh Hashanah and Yom Kippur can contribute to lessons from elementary through high school.
+By the Jewish Agency.

 Rosh Hashanah Family Activities – These resources include stories, blessings, crafts, and more for children of all ages.
-From Reform Judaism.
+By Reform Judaism.

-Everything You Need to Teach Your Kids About Rosh Hashanah – This resource guide from PJ Library contains general information, videos, recipes, arts and crafts projects, book recommendations, and more for young children.
+Family Guide to the Fall Holidays – This resource guide contains general information, videos, recipes, arts and crafts projects, book recommendations, and more for young children.
+By PJ Library.

-Rosh Hashanah Articles – These resources from the Orthodox Union include basic and advanced articles, audio lectures, and video lectures on Rosh Hashanah and Yom Kippur.
+Rosh Hashanah Articles – These resources include basic and advanced articles, audio lectures, and video lectures on Rosh Hashanah and Yom Kippur.
+By the Orthodox Union.

-Yom Kippur Scavenger Hunt – This activity guide for young children from Little Compass includes meaningful activities for Yom Kippur.
+Yom Kippur Scavenger Hunt – This activity guide for young children includes meaningful activities for Yom Kippur.
+By Little Compass.

-Yom Kippur and Jewish History – These printable resources from the National Library of Israel explore Yom Kippur throughout different periods of Jewish History.
+Yom Kippur and Jewish History – These printable resources explore Yom Kippur throughout different periods of Jewish History.
+By the National Library of Israel.

 VIDEOS AND SONGS

-Rosh Hashannah Videos for Kids: – These short videos from Chabad.org teach young students about Rosh Hashanah customs and traditions.
+Rosh Hashanah Videos for Kids – These short videos from Chabad.org teach young students about Rosh Hashanah customs and traditions.

-High Holidays Videos – These educational videos from Aish explore the themes of Rosh Hashanah and Yom Kippur.
+High Holidays Videos and Ebooks – These educational videos and ebooks from Aish explore the themes of Rosh Hashanah and Yom Kippur.